openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

     pipelinesascode.tekton.dev/on-event: "[pull_request]"
 ```

-`Pipelines as Code` will match the pipelinerun `pipeline-pr-main` if the Git
+`Pipelines-as-Code` will match the pipelinerun `pipeline-pr-main` if the Git
 provider events target the branch `main` and it's coming from a `[pull_request]`

 Multiple target branch can be specified separated by comma, i.e: